omeallynile/family-blog/src/content/blog/a-letter-to-our-unborn-child.md

 That we’ll learn together until our last moment.

-And that we’ll live you beyond it.
+And that we’ll love you beyond it.

 With love,
 Your Parents